Second Look Sentencing

 As a practical matter, the right to petition for resentencing vests upon actual time served, making only those serving lengthy sentences eligible for a second look.
 Similarly, in order to safely and effectively maximize decarceration, NACDL recommends that states make resentencing available to every individual incarcerated, regardless of their underlying offense, or the age at which they committed that offense.

 At the state level, Second Look reforms have primarily focused on youth, reflecting national efforts to provide those convicted before the age of 18 with an opportunity for a second chance.
-In Delaware, Florida, and Oregon, youth become eligible for a sentence modification or a second look hearing after serving anywhere between 20 years and half of their original sentence.
-In California, individuals convicted of crimes committed before the age of 18 who are sentenced to life without parole are eligibile for resentencing after serving 15 years, with certain exceptions based on the offense.
+For example, in Delaware, Florida, Oregon, and North Dakota, youth become eligible for a sentence modification or a second look hearing after serving anywhere between 20 years and half of their original sentence.
+In California, individuals convicted of crimes committed before the age of 18 who are sentenced to life without parole are eligible for resentencing after serving 15 years, with certain exceptions based on the offense.
 As of January 2021, D.C. is the first to expand eligibility for sentence modification to those convicted before the age of 25 who have served 15 years in prison.

 Additionally, states and localities are exploring prosecutorial discretion as a tool for resentencing.
 In California and Washington, elected prosecutors have the authority to examine past cases, and, upon determining that a sentence no longer serves the purpose of justice, may recommend the individual for resentencing.
 District Attorneys, like Marilyn Mosby in Baltimore City, Maryland and George Gascón in Los Angeles, California, have adopted similar practices in their counties with plans to establish Sentencing Review Units to reevaluate sentences after a certain period of time.